NiklasJonsson/gfx/notes.md

 ### Logging in imgui UI

 Would be nice to get logs in the imgui UI.

-### Improve the imgui ECS debugger

-* Show all systems.
-  * Show timings.
-  * Show passes?
-* List all components an entity has.
-* Don't crash when editing a quat.

 ### Rewrite mesh loading to use separate components like materials